akhilsingh-git/RagChat-App/README.md

 MIT © Your Name

 🙋‍♂️ Questions?
-Feel free to open issues or reach out at @yourhandle
+Feel free to open issues or reach out at singhakhil2018@gmail.com

-yaml
-Copy
-Edit

 ---

-Let me know if you want:
-- the `docker-compose.yml` and `migrate_db.py` templates
-- a copy of the Terraform config
-- or help with GitHub Actions for CI/CD

-I can also auto-generate all of these for you.